amedalhi/recipes/src/content/recipes/001-cosido-de-res.md

 notes:
   [
-    "Don't bother making this if you don't use shank, as a thank you for your efforts you can have a bone marrow taco.", "Beef chuck is fine/optional, sometimes I'll use beef neck with plenty of meat still on the bones.
+    "Don't bother making this if you don't use shank, as a thank you for your efforts you can have a bone marrow taco.", "Beef chuck is filler, sometimes I'll use beef neck with plenty of meat still on the bones.
 Other times I simply use more shank.", "The vegetables I noted above are my favorites, but others will use Mexican Squash instead of zucchini, chayote is something I grew up eating but never my favorite so its optional.", "Some will add cabbage, I've yet to try it, but will update the recipe when I do.", ]